Mitch Haniger Preview, Player Props: Giants vs. Rockies

 Mitch Haniger At The Plate

-- Haniger is batting .214 with 10 doubles, a triple, four home runs and 10 walks.
+- Haniger is batting .216 with 10 doubles, a triple, five home runs and 10 walks.

-- Haniger has reached base via a hit in 24 games this year (of 47 played), and had multiple hits in nine of those games.
+- Haniger has reached base via a hit in 25 games this season (of 48 played), and had multiple hits in nine of those games.

-- He has hit a long ball in four games this season (8.5%), leaving the park in 2.2% of his trips to the plate.
+- Looking at the 48 games he has played this year, he's hit a long ball in five of them (10.4%), and in 2.7% of his trips to the dish.

-- In 27.7% of his games this year, Haniger has driven in at least one run.
-In six of those games (12.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

-- He has scored a run in 15 games this year, with multiple runs six times.
+- He has scored in 16 games this season (33.3%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.